What is an exercise electrocardiogram?

 Generally, an exercise ECG follows this process:

-- You will be asked to open your blouse or shirt in the front (men may be asked to remove
+You will be asked to open your shirt in the front or remove your shirt.
+The technician

 as needed, so that the electrodes will stick closely to your skin.

-- Electrodes will be attached to your chest and abdomen (belly).
+Electrodes will be attached to your chest and belly (abdomen).

 you into the machine's computer.